Federal labour standards for interns and student interns

 As a student intern, you are entitled to the following leaves of absence:

-To take these leaves you must meet the same criteria as federally regulated employees.
+To take these leaves you must meet the same criteria as employees in federally regulated industries or workplaces.
 You must also provide the same notice and documentation required.
 You are not entitled to pay while on these leaves.

 Complaints related to reprisals